kaeufl/camel-http-proxy-stream-closed-issue/README.md

 Based on the camel-example-servlet-tomcat-no-spring example.

-This demonstrates an issue that occurs when proxying an endpoint that returns an HTTP status code 304 (or potentially any other code that implies an empty body), when no Content-Length header is present.
+This demonstrates an issue that occurs when proxying an http endpoint that returns a status code 304 (or potentially any other code listed in org.apache.http.protocol.HttpRequestExecutor#canResponseHaveBody) using a servlet in Tomcat.

 We use the route definition